MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_29_AssignAADRolesInPrivilegedIdentityManagement.md

 For certain roles, the scope of the granted permissions can be restricted to a single admin unit, service principal, or application.
 This procedure is an example if assigning a role that has the scope of an administrative unit.

+1. Remember to close out the browser windows for MiriamG, then open the Azure Portal as your administrator account.
-1. Browse to the Privileged Identity Management blade, and in the left navigation menu, select Azure **AD roles.**
+2. Browse to the Privileged Identity Management blade, and in the left navigation menu, select Azure **Azure AD roles.**
+3. Select **Roles**.

-1. In the Roles blade, on the top menu, select **+ Add assignments.**
+4. In the Roles blade, on the top menu, select **+ Add assignments.**

-1. In the Add assignments blade, select the **Select role** menu and then select **User administrator.**
+5. In the Add assignments blade, select the **Select role** menu and then select **User administrator.**

 1. Select the **Scope type** menu and review the available options.
 For now, you will use the **Directory** scope type.